stecman/symfony-console-completion/README.md

 * Option shortcuts are not offered as completion options, however requesting completion (ie. pressing tab) on a valid option shortcut will complete.
 * Completion is not implemented for the `--option="value"` style of passing a value to an option, however `--option value` and `--option "value"` work and are functionally identical.
+* Value completion is always run for options marked as `InputOption::VALUE_OPTIONAL` since there is currently no way to determine the desired behaviour from the command line contents (ie. skip the optional value or complete for it)